sulweochieng/estimate/README.md

 within a specified timeframe.

 To enjoy most of ESTIMATE and see it's capabilities, I implore you to use it for huge projects which involves lots of professionals.
-Though it works as weell as it was designed, for small projects.
+Though it works as well too with small projects.

 ## Description
 When using ESTIMATE, we assume that you know the following before: